 PVC Saddles & Clamps

 The PVC saddle is the most common repair kit for connecting standard plumbing pipes.
 The components in the repair kit hug the line, not the fittings.
 If the fitting is leaking, you’ll need a hard bridge repair.
-Some repair kits use PVC saddles, while others use metal clamps and a rubber gasket to resolve the issue.
+Some repair kits use PVC saddles, while others use metal clamps and rubber gasket replacement parts to resolve the issue.

 Flexible Couplings